-Robert J. Chaskin is an Associate Professor and the Deputy Dean for Strategic Initiatives at the School of Social Service Administration and is an Affiliated Scholar at Chapin Hall at the University of Chicago.
-His research interests include community organizing and development, community social organization, comprehensive community initiatives, youth development, associations and nonprofits, philanthropy and social change, knowledge utilization and evaluation, and cross-national research.
+Robert J. Chaskin is a Professor and the Deputy Dean for Strategic Initiatives at the School of Social Service Administration and is an Affiliated Scholar at Chapin Hall at the University of Chicago.
+His research interests include community organizing and development, community social organization, comprehensive community initiatives, youth development, associations and nonprofits, philanthropy and social change, social housing policy, knowledge utilization and evaluation, and cross-national research.
 In addition to his role at SSA, Professor Chaskin has worked with Chapin Hall at the University of Chicago since 1990 where he is currently an Affiliated Scholar.
 At SSA, Professor Chaskin teaches courses on social policy, community development, and program implementation and on theories and strategies of community change.

-Among other projects, he is currently engaged in a multi-year, multi-site study of public housing reform in Chicago, with a particular focus on the emerging mixed-income developments being built in several Chicago neighborhoods on the footprint of former public housing developments, as well as a study of the New Communities Program, a community development effort underway in 16 Chicago neighborhoods.
+Among other projects, he is completing work on a multi-year, multi-site study of public housing reform in Chicago, with a particular focus on the emerging mixed-income developments being built in several Chicago neighborhoods on the footprint of former public housing developments, as well as a study of the New Communities Program, a community development effort underway in 16 Chicago neighborhoods.
 His latest book, Integrating the Inner City: The Promise and Perils of Mixed-Income Public Housing Transformation (with Mark Joseph), will be available from the University of Chicago Press in November, 2015.
 Most recently, he is embarking on research on slum clearance and social housing policy in Mumbai, and on the civic and political engagement of marginalized urban youth in Chicago and, with support from a Marie Sklodowska-Curie fellowship from the European Commission, in Belfast, Dublin, and London.

 Professor Chaskin received his A.M. in Anthropology and Ph.D. in Sociology from the University of Chicago.